 - Review the language test requirements: It is necessary for you to demonstrate proficiency in either English or French by taking one of the approved language tests for Canadian immigration.

-- Follow the instructions laid out on the AINP website: For the latest eligibility requirements and application procedures you can always refer to the AINP government website.
+- Follow the instructions laid out on the AINP website: Applicants through the Opportunity and Express Entry streams must apply using the AINP Online Portal.
+For the latest eligibility requirements and application procedures you can always refer to the AINP government website.